-- 33. Substitution from notional exit points created as a result of Exit Capacity Revision (see Chapter 3) shall be considered before substitution from NTS Exit Points.
-Substitution from a disconnected NTS Exit Point19, which would provide reasonably sufficient benefit (i.e. there is a reasonably sufficient exchange rate) to a recipient NTS Exit Point (to be determined at National Grid's sole discretion), shall be considered next before substitution from other NTS Exit Points, as set out in paragraph 45. - 34.
-National Grid will deem the benefit as reasonable and sufficient if the exchange rate of the disconnected site does not exceed 3:1.
-If the exchange rate is greater than 3:1, National Grid will proceed with the prioritisation of a disconnected site only in a scenario where it is reasonable to assume that no future Incremental Obligated Exit Capacity signal triggering a need for substitution will require capacity from this disconnected site in the future.
-National Grid will make that assessment based on e.g. forecast demand information and flow patterns in the area, indication of new future network connections (if available), pending PARCAs in the vicinity of the donor site.
-The list is not inclusive and further factors might be considered as a part of the assessment at National Grid's discretion. - 35.
-Substitution from a disconnected site is the only scenario in which exchange rate exceeding 3:1 might be used, subject to the assessment mentioned in para 34. - 36.
-Disconnected sites will only be considered to be prioritised when it falls within the geographical area considered within substitution analysis as outlined in paragraphs 37, 42 and 43. - 37.
+- 32. Substitution from notional exit points created as a result of Exit Capacity Revision (see Chapter 3) shall be considered before substitution from NTS Exit Points. - 33.
 Substitutions from individual donor NTS Exit Points will commence by reducing the capacity at the most favourable NTS Exit Point that has Substitutable Capacity.
 The most favourable NTS Exit Point will normally be, and is assumed to be, the furthest downstream NTS Exit Point from the recipient NTS Exit Point as measured by pipeline distance.
-The furthest downstream is selected as it is assumed to provide the lowest exchange rate so should result in the most efficient outcome. - 38.
+The furthest downstream is selected as it is assumed to provide the lowest exchange rate so should result in the most efficient outcome. - 34.
 Due to the complexity of the NTS and the range of supply/demand scenarios assessed as part of the substitution analysis, it may not always be apparent: - which NTS Exit Point is the furthest downstream.
 In order to simplify analysis, potential donor NTS Exit Points on the same pipeline as the recipient NTS Exit Point will be considered before those on adjacent connected pipelines; or - whether NTS Exit Points are downstream or upstream of the recipient NTS Exit Point.
 This will be determined by network analysis at each stage of the substitution process, e.g. an NTS Exit Point may move from being upstream to downstream as a result of substitution of capacity at a previous donor NTS Exit Point.